turbot/steampipe-plugin-oci/docs/tables/oci_file_storage_file_system.md

 ```

-## List filesystems not in the active state
+## List file systems that are not active

 ```sql
 select